TOAST-DOCS/RDS-FOR-MARIADB/en/db-instance-new.md

 > [Note]
 > Recovery is not supported for DB instances where failover occurred before April 11, 2023.

-To recover a failover master, from the web console
+To recover a failover master, from the console

 ![db-instance-failover-repair-en](https://static.toastoven.net/prod_rds/24.03.12/mariadb/db-instance-failover-repair-en.png)